UoMResearchIT/shell-programming-course/_episodes/02-dates_scheduling_and_downloads.md

 > ## Linux vs OSX
 >
-> The syntax for the `date` program on linux and OSX systems is different.
-Below we will
+> Although all UNIX systems will have a `date` program, the exact syntax for using it can > vary from system to system, due to differing implementations of the Unix standards.
+> The two systems you are most likely to encounter are linux-based systems
+> (such as debian, and SE-linux), and the freeBSD Unix-based OS-X system.
+These use quite
+> different syntaxes, so care must be taken to use the correct syntax for the system you
+> are on.
+>
+> Below we will focus on the linux syntax, as this is most common for HPC environments.
-> focus on the linux syntax.
-Where the OSX syntax is different this will be highlighted
-> in a note.
+> Where the OSX syntax is different this will be highlighted in a separate note.
 >
 {: .callout}